luciorq/wsi-anon/README.md

 **The library is implemented and tested under Linux (Ubuntu 20.04) and currently only experimental under Windows.**

+> **As of version 0.4.25: experimental support for MacOS has been added.**
+Test on MacOS Sonoma 14.1.

 ## Publications

 The design and implementation is also described in a technical note in [Anonymization of Whole Slide Images in Histopathology for Research and Education](https://journals.sagepub.com/doi/10.1177/20552076231171475)